sirbikealot/regex-golf/README.md

 **24 March 2015**
  - Added user interface for password_generator.rb.
 User can select password length and omit special characters.
  - Added executable version password_gen => Put it in your path and use it from the CLI anytime.

+**9 April 2015**
+ - Added new directory regex-golf, a CLI tool that lets you try different regular expressions to match/reject word lists before your final solution into the Regex Golf site [regex.golf.nu].

 My solutions to codewars challenges are in the peer directory codewars_solutions.